spabinger/BioinformaticsAndGenomesAnalyses2014/practical2.md

      <full-path>/bcftools/vcfutils.pl varFilter -Q 20 -d 5 -D 200 samtools.vcf > samtools_filtered.vcf

 __(*)__ Questions
+* What other parameters can you specify for filtering variants?
-* How many variants were filtered
+* How many variants were filtered?